ProzorroUKR/prozorro-docs/docs/source/standard/plan.rst

     Currency should be identical for all budget breakdown values and budget

-    Sum of the breakdown values amounts can't be greater than budget amount
+    Sum of the breakdown values amounts can't be greater than budget amount  (except `tender.procurementMethodType` is `"esco"`)